gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Ivy Publish and Maven Publish Plugins marked stable

 The [Ivy Publish Plugin](userguide/publishing_ivy.html) and [Maven Publish Plugin](userguide/publishing_maven.html) that have been _incubating_ since Gradle 1.3 are now marked as stable.
-Both plugins now [support signing](#signing-publications) and [publish configuration-wide dependency excludes](#configuration-wide-dependency-excludes-are-now-published).
-The [Maven Publish Plugin](userguide/publishing_maven.html) introduces a new dedicated DSL for [customizing the generated POM](#customizing-the-generated-pom).
+Both plugins now [support signing](#signing-publications), [publish configuration-wide dependency excludes](#configuration-wide-dependency-excludes-are-now-published), and provide new dedicated DSLs for customizing generated [POMs](#customizing-the-generated-pom) or [Ivy module descriptors](#customizing-the-generated-ivy-module-descriptor).
 In addition, some usage quirks with the `publishing` extension have been addressed which now [behaves like other extension objects](https://github.com/gradle/gradle/issues/4945).
 Thus, these plugins are now the preferred option for publishing artifacts to Ivy and Maven repositories, respectively.

 ## Fixed issues